-This sample demonstrates the use of the Uart driver in interrupt mode.
+This sample demonstrates the use of the Uart driver in polled mode.

-The Uart driver is configured statically in uartSample.tci file.
-The initFxn and uartParams used in UDEV.create are globals declared in uartSample.c.
+The Uart driver is configured statically in uartSample.cfg file.
+The initFxn and uartParams used in GIO.addDeviceMeta() are globals declared in uartSample_main.c

-The uartSample.tcf file contains the remaining BIOS configuration.
-The most important lines in this file which the application may need to pull into his tcf file are as follows.
+The uartSample.cfg file contains the remaining BIOS configuration.
+The most important lines in this file are: